shakir85/blog/content/post/s3_cloudfront_cost/index.md

 tags: ["good to know"]
 ---

 Using Amazon CloudFront to serve S3 data can be more cost-effective than serving data directly from S3 in some situations.
-However, the cost-effectiveness depends on your specific usage patterns and requirements.
 In this post, I will discuss key points to consider when deciding to use CloudFront for serving S3 content at the edge.

 ## Data transfer costs